KadTheHunter/ShulkerArchives/_pages/about.md

 On November 13th 2023, the website-based collection was marked as No Longer Maintained (NLM) due to multiple major issues, and focus turned to a map-based alternative, which debuted with its [beta.1]({{ site.baseurl }}/releases/v1.0.0-beta.1/Changelog/) release in mid-January 2024, and full [v1.0.0]({{ site.baseurl }}/releases/v1.0.0/Changelog/) release on February 1st.

-Kadalyst continues to work on the Archives in his free time, and has considerable plans for its future, including a proper database of entries and regular releases of the map with new entries.
+Kadalyst continues to work on the Archives in his free time, and has considerable plans for its future.